 • Meanwhile, bring a large pot of water to a boil and preheat oven to 400F (not convection bake).

 • When bagels are ready, add baking soda to boiling water.
 Gently re-stretch the hole in the bagels, to make sure the bagel hole doesn't close in when boiled.
-Add 2 or 3 bagels to the boiling water and boil 1 minute per side (2 minutes total), then remove to the same baking sheet.
+Add 2 or 3 bagels to the boiling water and boil 1 minute per side (2 minutes total).
+Use a slotted spoon to remove the bagels from the water, allowing the excess water to drip off before placing them back onto the same parchment-lined baking sheet.
 Repeat with remaining bagels until all have been boiled.
-Brush top of bagels with eggs wash, then sprinkle with shredded cheddar cheese.
+Brush top of bagels with eggs wash, then sprinkle with the additional shredded cheddar cheese.

-• Bake in preheated 400F oven for about 22-23 minutes.
+• Bake in preheated 400F (regular bake setting/not fan assisted) oven for about 22-23 minutes.
 Check at 20 minutes and cover top loosely with a sheet of aluminum foil for the last few minutes of baking, if they are at risk of over-browning.
+Bagels should be deep golden and sound hollow when tapped.
 Remove from oven and transfer the bagels to a cooling rack to cool completely.

 • Bagels will keep well a couple of days at room temperature or a few days more if kept in the fridge.
 They also freeze beautifully.